 You have been asked to select four electives in each line.
-This is so that if your first choices do not run due to low class sizes, you will be placed in your next choice as much as possible.
-So, it's important to list electives in order of priority.
-The electives offered will depend on staff availability, student demand and certain other organisational arrangements.
+This is so that if your first choices do not run due to student demand, you will be placed in your next choice as much as possible.
+It is therefore very important to list electives in order of priority.
+The electives offered will depend on staff availability, student demand and other organisational arrangements.